zoul0813/zeal-cc/SCOPE.md

 A starter CMakeLists.txt is already in the project root - feel free to modify this as needed, but use it as a starting point as the ZOS Toolchain has a few special needs.
 Use `zde cmake` to build the ZOS target; `zde cmake --target verbose` enables the `VERBOSE` compile define for `#ifdef VERBOSE`.

-Current implementation notes: function arguments are stack-based with an `IX` frame; locals are still emitted as globals.
+Current implementation notes: function arguments and locals are stack-based with an `IX` frame.
 A custom static allocator is used on both host and target; no malloc/free on target.

 ## Development Guidelines